Quickest Inference of Network Cascades with Noisy Information: Analysis of the Bayesian estimation error: Proof of Lemmas and

+Note in particular that the probability bound above holds uniformly over all $v \in V_n$.
 Focusing on the special cases of regular trees and lattices, we will simplify the bound on the estimation error as well as the probability bound. \\ \\ {\bf Case 1: $G$ is a $k$-regular tree.} Lemma \ref{lemma:trees_exact} provides the asymptotics of various combinatorial quantities related to neighborhood sizes, summarized below:

 The terms $2t | \cN(2t) | e^{ - \theta f_1(t) }$ and $| \cN(2t) | e^{- I(\theta) f_1(t) }$ can therefore be bounded by $e^{- O( (k - 1)^t ) }$ for $t$ sufficiently large.
 If $t \ge F\left( \frac{4 \log n}{\theta} \right)$, then $n^2 e^{ - \theta f(t) } \le e^{ - \frac{1}{2} \theta f(t) } = e^{ - O ( (k - 1)^t ) }$, where the hidden factors in the big $O$ do not depend on $n$.
 Similarly, if $t \ge F \left( \frac{2 \log n}{I(\theta) } \right)$, then $n e^{- I(\theta) f(t) } \le e^{ - O ( (k- 1)^t ) }$, where again, the hidden factors do not depend on $n$.